OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 | 4-way group video calls (grid composing) | 3 rooms of 4 users each         |
 | 1:N broadcast                            | 1 broadcaster + 80-150 viewers  |

 That said, one of the most important features OpenVidu will offer is the possibility of automated scalability and fault tolerance.
 We intend to provide an easy-to-use service integrated with Amazon Web Services to allow the automated launching and shutdown of servers depending on the workload of your application.

+### 11. I am getting an "Error accesing the camera" and I have already granted permissions on the browser

+This can be due to two different reasons:

+  - Maybe you are making **two different browsers access the same camera at the same time**.
+Remember that Chrome, Firefox, Opera, Safari and Edge are distinct processes which cannot generally access the same physical resource (as a webcam) at the same time on your computer.
+On the other hand, accessing the camera with different tabs of the same browser is tipically possible.

+  - In Chrome you **cannot access the camera or microphone from a `http` URL if it is not `localhost` or `127.0.0.1`**.
+In a nutshell: in Chrome accessing the webcam on `http://localhost:8080` or `http://127.0.0.1:8080` is perfectly OK.
+But, for example, on `http://172.17.0.1:8080` it will through an error saying "_Only secure origins are allowed_".
+If for any reason you want to serve your app locally on a custom URL, the only solution is to serve it over `https` with a certificate.
+If you are making use of the web server we have strongly suggested over the documentation (`npm install -g http-server`), you can do this with the following commands on your application's root path:

+    - Generate a selfsigned certificate with _openssl_

+            openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -subj '/CN=www.mydom.com/O=My Company LTD./C=US' -keyout key.pem -out cert.pem

+    - Run _http-server_ with SSL flag

+            http-server -S